joelzamboni/joelzamboni.com/content/posts/when-the-law-doesnt-matter.md

 ---

 *Joel Zamboni is a technology consultant based in Northern Virginia.
-He writes about technology, philosophy, and - as it turns out - predatory lending and institutional failure.
-If you've had a similar experience with a merchant cash advance provider in Virginia, he'd like to hear from you: <joel.zamboni@webera.com>*
+He writes about technology, philosophy, and - as it turns out - predatory lending and institutional failure.*

 ---